House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Wooden toilet seats are aesthetically pleasing. | Image credit: yampi, Shutterstock

-Authenticity is increasingly important for today’s consumers, and wood will always look more authentic than plastic.
+Authenticity is increasingly vital for today’s consumers, and wood will always look more authentic than plastic.
 At best, a plastic toilet seat disappears into a bathroom color scheme, but a wooden seat can enhance the whole space.

 Winner: Wood